-1 from Richard Helms, Acting Deputy Dir. of Plans, to Allen Dulles, Dir. of Cent.
-Intelligence 2 (Apr.
-3, 1953) (copy attached at Tab A to a 1963 Report of Inspection of MKULTRA by CIA 3 Inspector General J.S.
-Earman (the "1963 CIA IG Report," a true copy of which is attached as 4 Exhibit B hereto)); see Exh.
-B at B-029-B-042.)
-(Helms was later convicted of lying to Congress 5 regarding the CIA's role in the attempted overthrow of President Salvador Allende in Chile.)
-6 105.
-On or around April 13, 1953, CIA Director Allen Dulles approved Helms's 7 proposal and a covert CIA mind-control and chemical interrogation research program known as 8 "MKULTRA" was created.
+- 108. On or around April 13, 1953, CIA Director Allen Dulles approved Helms's proposal and a covert CIA mind-control and chemical interrogation research program known as "MKULTRA" was created.
 (Memorandum from Allen Dulles, Dir. of Cent.
-Intelligence, to 9 Deputy Dir. of Admin.
+Intelligence, to Deputy Dir. of Admin.
 (Apr.
 13, 1953); see Exh.
 B at B-038-B-039; see also Exh.
 B at B-040.)
-10 "Through the course of MKULTRA, CIA sponsored numerous experiments on unwitting 11 humans."
-(The Advisory Committee on Human Radiation Experiments (ACHRE), Interim 12 Report of ACHRE (Oct.
+"Through the course of MKULTRA, CIA sponsored numerous experiments on unwitting humans."
+(The Advisory Committee on Human Radiation Experiments (ACHRE), Interim Report of ACHRE (Oct.
 21, 1994) at App.
-E.) MKULTRA testing was conducted at Edgewood 13 Arsenal together with other sites such as Fort McClellan, Alabama, Fort Benning, Georgia, and 14 Fort Bragg, North Carolina.
-The CIA also contracted with Fort Detrick, which conducted a series 15 of experiments using human subjects, one of which was known as "Project White Coat."
-16 106.
-The MKULTRA projects were under the control of the Chemical Division, within 17 the Technical Services Division of the CIA.
-The Chemical Division was headed from 1951 to 18 1956 by Dr. Sidney Gottlieb.
-During testimony he gave to Congress in 1977, Dr. Gottlieb 19 claimed that the creation of MKULTRA was inspired by reports of mind-control work in the 20 Soviet Union and China.
-He stated that the mission was "to investigate whether and how it was 21 possible to modify an individual's behavior by covert means."
-(Human Drug Testing by the CIA, 22 1977: Hearings on S. 1893 Before the Subcomm. on Health and Scientific Research of the S. 23 Comm. on Human Resources, 95th Cong.
-(1977) at 169.)
-24 107.
+E.) MKULTRA testing was conducted at Edgewood Arsenal together with other sites such as Fort McClellan, Alabama, Fort Benning, Georgia, and Fort Bragg, North Carolina.
+The CIA also contracted with Fort Detrick, which conducted a series of experiments using human subjects, one of which was known as "Project White Coat." - 109.
+The MKULTRA projects were under the control of the Chemical Division, within the Technical Services Division of the CIA.
+Beginning in 1951, Dr. Sidney Gottlieb became the director of the Chemical Division.
+During testimony he gave to Congress in 1977, Dr. Gottlieb claimed that the creation of MKULTRA was inspired by reports of mind-control work in the Soviet Union and China.
+He stated that the mission was "to investigate whether and how it was possible to modify an individual's behavior by covert means."
+(Human Drug Testing by the CIA, 1977: Hearings on S. 1893 Before the Subcomm. on Health and Scientific Research of the S. Comm. on Human Resources, 95th Cong.
+(1977) at 169.) - 110.
 A secret arrangement devoted a percentage of the CIA budget to MKULTRA.
-For 25 instance, in 1953, the MKULTRA Director, Dr. Sidney Gottlieb, was granted six percent of the 26 Technical Services Section's research and development budget without any meaningful oversight 27 or accounting.
+For instance, in 1953, the MKULTRA Director, Dr. Sidney Gottlieb, was granted six percent of the Technical Services Section's research and development budget without any meaningful oversight or accounting.
 (Exh.
 B at B-030, B-034.)
-MKULTRA, the "funding vehicle," soon established 28 over 149 subprojects that involved experiments using drugs on human behavior, lie detectors, Case No. CV 09-0037-CW b.
-"As added protection for the volunteers, the following safeguards will be provided: Medical treatment and hospitalization will be provided for all casualties of the experiments as required."
-(Emphasis added.)
+MKULTRA, the "funding vehicle," soon established over 149 subprojects that involved experiments using drugs on human behavior, lie detectors, hypnosis, and electric shock.
+The CIA also enlisted the cooperation of over 44 colleges and universities, 15 research foundations, 12 clinics or hospitals, and 3 prisons.
+The CIA established front organizations to channel funds to institutions conducting or assisting in the experiments using benign, descriptive names such as the "Society for the Investigation of Human Ecology."